nschan/nf-annotate/README.md

 This pipeline is designed to annotate outputs from [`nf-arassembly`](https://gitlab.lrz.de/beckerlab/nf-arassembly).
 It takes a samplesheet of genome assemblies, intitial annoations (liftoff) and *cDNA* ONT Nanopore reads.
-This pipeline is a combination of [`nf-hrp`](https://gitlab.lrz.de/beckerlab/nf-hrp) and [`nf-evmodeler`](https://gitlab.lrz.de/beckerlab/nf-evmodeler).
-Since [`nf-evmodeler`](https://gitlab.lrz.de/beckerlab/nf-evmodeler) has been equipped to perform alignments and run bambu, it seeemed reasonable to put all annotation steps into a single pipeline (this).

 # Graph